 In a call center environment, you have people from all walks of life.
 There are different nationalities, ethnicities, socio-economic statuses, etc. Because we are located in the Midwest, the one commonality is usually a neutral accent, but even that isn’t guaranteed.
 So, because you have diversity, team building is a critical component in making sure everyone works together to achieve the common goal: success for our clients.

-We use team building on a regular basis with our employee-owners.
+We use team building on a regular basis with our employees.
 We find that this helps to break down any barriers that might otherwise be present.
 We continue to refine our ‘toolkit’ of team building exercises.
 I can proudly say the ‘human knot’ exercise used in the show is not part of our repertoire.
-But, we do have an added advantage of being employee-owned which as a benefit provides an inherent team culture.
-Because we are an employee-owned company, our customer advocates have a stake in the company which provides everyone a common goal to make the company, and in turn our clients, successful.

 While the show “Outsourced” offers a comical view into the call center environment and their agents and staff, we know that these are the folks that have first line contact with our clients’ customers and are critical to our success and our clients’ success.
 And, having a cohesive team is critical to that success.